 - The best way to gauge what size cutter you need it to place it on your bun tray, you want the round to be a little bigger than the size of the bun holes as the pastry cases do shrink a little during the cooking process.

-- Add your jam’s / fruit curds / marmalades to the cases, I found a dessertspoonful was the perfect amount.
-(Approx 2 teaspoons) for any cases you would want to add peanut butter or nutella to you will need to blind bake them first.
+- Add your jam’s/fruit curds/marmalades to the cases, I found a dessertspoonful was the perfect amount.
+(Approx 2 teaspoons) in any cases you want to add peanut butter or Nutella to you will need to blind bake them first.

 - Pop them in the oven for 12 to 15 minutes.